tau-bar/ms_finder/README.md

 2. Identify the closest location
 3. Respond with the name of the closest location and the distance in kilometers

+### Google Sheets Integration
+The bot now retrieves location data from a Google Sheets spreadsheet instead of using hard-coded values.
+This allows for easier management and updating of location data without modifying the code.

+To set up the Google Sheets integration:
+1. Follow the instructions in the `GOOGLE_SHEETS_SETUP.md` file
+2. Create a public spreadsheet with columns for Name, Latitude, Longitude, Directions, and Details
+3. Update your `.env` file with your Google Sheets API key and spreadsheet ID

 ## Dependencies

 This bot requires the following dependencies: